-Lock-downs, social distancing and community quarantines are in full force all over the world and for those whose who are able to accommodate it, working from home is the new norm for many businesses as well.
-Switching from a normal office set-up to a remote setting can be a huge adjustment and those of us who have been doing this for years would like to share some tips and insights on what you can do to ensure that you and your business continues to thrive despite this major shift.
+Lock-downs, social distancing, and community quarantines are in full force all over the world, and for those whose who are able to accommodate it, working from home is the new norm for many businesses as well.
+Switching from a normal office setup to a remote setting can be a huge adjustment and those of us who have been doing this for years would like to share some tips and insights on what you can do to ensure that you and your business continue to thrive despite this major shift.
 Make sure to read all the way to the end, we’ll be sharing some other articles we’ve posted in the past that might be helpful as well!

 Navigate the ins and outs of running your team remotely with a MyOutDesk Virtual Assistant.
 Book a consultation with us today to find out how.

 Setting up a home office can be a great way to ensure that you continue to remain focused on your daily grind.
 If you don’t have one already, make sure you have enough space and all the materials and supplies you need.
 Anything from stacks of notepads and sticky notes, a corkboard, and even a snack drawer think of everything you usually need at your office desk and make sure you have them handy.
 You might need to invest in some hardware or technology that could be very helpful to you as well.
 Like a good pair of noise-canceling headphones or headset, a webcam, etc.